agrestio/agrest/README.md

         </repository>
     </repositories>

-_TODO: eventually we'll publish LinkRest in Central so the step above will be optional_
+_TODO: eventually we'll publish LinkRest in Central so the step above will not be needed_

 Add LinkRest dependency: